hydrobeam/website/content/tech/emacs_setup.md

 ### `packages.el`

 This is where you install packages that aren't built into Doom's modules.
-Before installing anything, give [the relevant section](https://github.com/doomemacs/doomemacs/blob/master/docs/getting_started.org#package-management) in the docs a read, it contains warnings + good advice.
+Before installing anything, give [this section](https://github.com/doomemacs/doomemacs/blob/master/docs/getting_started.org#package-management) in the docs a read, it contains warnings + good advice.

 #### Quick packages overview